-Each of these tools presented on our list have several qualities that will help you get there faster and optimize your overall results.
-That being said, it’s essential to highlight the importance of using the tool that best adapts to you and not otherwise, so you should know that automatic tools are often the least time-consuming and deliver incredible results.
+It’s essential to highlight the importance of using the tool that best adapts to you and not otherwise, so you should know that automatic tools are often the least time-consuming and deliver incredible results.

 Yet, they can easily mess everything up if you rely too much on them and don’t usually work for particular situations, as they’re meant to solve more general issues.
 On the other hand, manual tools are far more precise and accurate, and they’re great for fixing lousy drum recordings and performing surgical adjustments to stereo tracks.